 A photo can only ever support an indicative figure.
 Final offers depend on inspection, item weight, purity, hallmarks, stones, non-gold components, condition and the live precious-metal market.
 The firm offer is set only after an XRF assay confirms your specific items.
 The gold hallmark guide explains what the marks mean.

-The 5 Dorset towns GoldPaid covers by post
+The 5 towns GoldPaid covers by post in Dorset

 Every town below has its own page setting out the postal process, the postcode routing and the timings for that area.
-GoldPaid covers all of them on identical terms, with the same free insured label and the same written, XRF-confirmed offer.
+GoldPaid covers all of them on identical terms, with the same free prepaid Royal Mail label and the same written, XRF-confirmed offer.

 Valued on fact, not estimate